menu

 • Internal function calls make it hard for developers to determine what a function does.

-Because of this dependency, reverse engineering tools are unable to locate the function of Dart objects, making reverse engineering quite a task.
-Also, Dart Virtual Machine uses a custom ABI and layout, which makes the Dart code appear complex and difficult to decipher.
+Because of this dependency, reverse engineering tools cannot locate the function of Dart objects, making reverse engineering quite a task.
+Also, Dart Virtual Machine uses a custom ABI and layout, which makes the Dart code appear complex and challenging to decipher.

 Good Read: Why is Flutter the Ideal Framework for Optimum App Security?